 The MVDT can decide on any application or claim against a motor vehicle trader in respect of the sale of any motor vehicle bought under the:

-- Contract and Commercial Law Act 2017 (see “Protections when buying privately”)
+- Contract and Commercial Law Act 2017 (see: “Buying and selling privately”)